ppy/osu-wiki/wiki/Help_Center/en.md

 #### Are you running osu! in windowed or borderless mode?

-**Both windowed and borderless mode introduce a _slight_ amount of input delay.
+**Both windowed and borderless mode introduce a _considerable_ amount of input delay.
 Fullscreen is optimal for the smoothest gameplay experience.**

 #### Does your game freeze up for only a moment or so?